Skip to contents

 • Precision is more important than computational speed

 Note that the permutation approach can be computationally intensive for large datasets.
-Additionally, with a permutation test you may observe situations where the confidence interval and the p-value would yield different conclusions.
+Additionally, with a permutation test you may observe situations where the confidence interval and the p-value would yield different conclusions though they should closely match in most cases.

 Non-Inferiority Testing

-The Brunner-Munzel test can be used for non-inferiority testing in clinical trials with ordered categorical data (Munzel & Hauschke, 2003).
+The Brunner-Munzel test can be used for non-inferiority testing with ordered categorical data (Munzel and Hauschke 2003).
 By setting appropriate bounds, you can test whether a new treatment is not relevantly inferior to a standard:

 # Example: test non-inferiority with lower bound of 0.35